shitalparmar443/all-in-one-link-shortener/README.md

 ### 1.0
 First release.
 Token-based providers supported.
 Only permalinks are sent to third-party APIs.

+## Notes

+- This plugin is open-source.
+Contributions are welcome via the GitHub repository.

+- If you find issues or want to contribute new features, please open a pull request on GitHub: https://github.com/shitalparmar443/all-in-one-link-shortener

+## Support

+- For support, please use the plugin's support forum on WordPress.org or open an issue on GitHub.

 ### Is there a shortcode?
 Yes: